saifahmeddd/mova-smart-media-control-system/README.md

-# Mova - Gesture-Controlled Media Player
+# Mova - A Smart Media Control System

 A Python application that uses computer vision to control media playback through hand gestures.
 Currently supports YouTube and Spotify on macOS.